From Syria to Ottery St My Daughter

 “People go into it with the aim of transforming the lives of a family in need.
 Before long they realise that their own lives and relationships are also being transformed in the process.”

 The project is overseen by a group of Christians from four churches of different denominations, with volunteers also including non-church goers.
-It is overseen by Ottery St Mary Parochial Church C0uncil.
+It is overseen by Ottery St Mary Parochial Church Council.

 Together, the volunteers have helped the family to access private rented housing, learn English, make friends and find work.

 Hani’s daughter Mary was named after the family’s new home town, which is why Hani calls it Ottery St My Daughter!
-Watch his story here.
+Watch him speak at Westminster last month and a short film about the incredible journey of the family and community here.

 Nadine Daniel, National Refugee Welcome Coordinator for the Church of England, said: “I never cease to be amazed and give thanks for the generosity and welcome the people of the south west have provided”.